 Monthly Tech-Tip | No tracking!
 No ads! |

 These are GA6-C Alberta Slip floating blue (left), AMACO Potter's Choice PC-20 Blue Rutile (center), GR6-M Ravenscrag floating blue (right).
 The clay is M390.
 The firing is cone 6, the schedule is C6DHSC (drop-and-hold, slow cool).
 All of these recipes are descendants and improvements of the 50-year-old original G2826R floating blue.
-The inside glaze on these mugs is GA6-B. The two on the left develop the blue color because of the slow cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
-Remember, these work best on dark-burning bodies.
+The inside glaze on these mugs is GA6-B. The two on the left develop the blue color because of the slow cool, the one on the right works on fast-cool (because it contains cobalt).
+Remember, floating blue is a rutile blue glaze, as such it works best on dark-burning bodies.

 The body is red-burning Plainsman M390.
 The firing was dropped and soaked at 2100F for 30 minutes and then dropped at 300F/hr to 1400F.
 This really helps to produce a dazzling defect-free surface in the GR6-M glaze.
 These are, of course, mix-your-own recipes and the pieces were dipped to get even coverage.